Nervous System Healing: 7 Natural Somatic Rituals

 Why It Helps: This bilateral stimulation is deeply calming for the brain.
 It is a form of soft resistance against the pull of overwhelm, creating a cradle of safety you build with your own hands.
 This practice is a beautiful lesson in how to heal your nervous system through gentle self-compassion.

-The Gravity Anchor: Feeling Held by the Earth
+Healing Your Nervous System with the Gravity Anchor: Feeling Held by the Earth

 Remember that you are always, in every moment, supported.